Hundredeni/HNKit/README.md

 carthage update
 ```

-3. Add the framework (located in the Carthage/Build folder) as a linked library to your Xcode project.
+3. Add the framework (located in the Carthage/Build folder) as an embedded binary to your Xcode project.